frankchen76/WebAPISecurity-Workshop/WebAPI/README.md

 * Secure Web API using "Microsoft.Identity.Web".
 * Leverage Entity Framework Core to access Azure SQL DB using "DefaultCredential" which can use Managed Id to access DB.
 * Access Always Encrypted Column feature fro Azure SQL DB.

+### CouponAPI2
+This sample walks through:
+* Leverage ASP.NET Core 6.0 to build a Web API.
+* Secure Web API using "Microsoft.Identity.Web".
+* Leverage Entity Framework Core to access Azure SQL DB using "DefaultCredential" which can use Managed Id to access DB.
+* Access Always Encrypted Column feature for Azure SQL DB using "DefaultCredential" which can use System assigned Managed Id
+* Demonstrated the downstream API patterns to call a MS Graph API